Car Insurance with No Credit History

 |Average Annual Insurance Premium

-Most auto insurance companies use credit score to determine their prices.
-Hawaii, California, and Massachusetts are the only states in which credit score cannot be utilized.
-In other US states, it's up to the car insurance company's discretion whether it uses credit as a rating factor.
-From the perspective of an insurance company, a credit score is a reliable way to price an insurance policy.
+Most auto insurance companies use drivers' credit ratings to determine their prices.
+Hawaii, California, and Massachusetts are the only states in which a prospective customer's credit score cannot be utilized.
+In other U.S. states, a car insurance company may use its discretion in deciding whether to use credit as a rating factor.

-If you’re interested in car insurance companies that price policies based on how you drive, rather than who you are, consider usage-based insurance programs.
+If you’re looking for a car insurance policy priced based on your driving record rather than your credit report, consider usage-based insurance programs.
 These insurance policies rely on in-vehicle technology to track your driving behavior and determine your premium.
-Some of these companies do utilize credit scores, but to a lesser extent than do traditional policies.
+Some of these companies may utilize a driver's credit report, but to a lesser extent than do traditional insurance companies.

-The best way to save on car insurance without a credit score is to assess as many companies as possible to see which one will give you the best rate.
-Enter your zip code below to see how much you can save.
+The best way to save on car insurance without a credit score is to compare auto insurance rates from a variety of companies to find the best rates.
+Enter your ZIP code below to get started.